robbieheumann/Heumann-et-al.-2024-Rates-and-controls-of-nitrogen-fixation-in-post-fire-lodgepole-pine-forests/README.txt

 	flux_nmol_C2H4_g_hr: the measured flux of nanomols of ethylene per gram dry mass per hour

 TO RUN THE SCRIPTS:
-clone the repository: git clone https://github.com/username/Data_code_repo_forpub.git
+1. Clone the repository: git clone https://github.com/robbieheumann/Heumann-et-al.-2024-Rates-and-controls-of-nitrogen-fixation-in-post-fire-lodgepole-pine-forests.git

+2. Open R studio and set working directory to the clone repository

+3. Run scripts ensuring outputs consistent with those reported in the paper.